Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Preliminaries

-A Bedford-McMullen carpet $K=K(n,m,\Lambda)$ can be obtained by a standard iteration process as follows.
+A Bedford-McMullen carpet $K=K(n,m,\Lambda)$ can be constructed through a standard iterative process as follows.
 One first divides the unit square $[0,1]^2$ into an $n\times m$ grid, selecting a subset of rectangles formed by the grid (called the \emph{initial pattern}) and then repeatedly substituting the initial pattern on each of the selected rectangles.
 The limit set is just $K$.
-For $k\geq 1$, we call every element in
+Recalling the notation in~\eqref{eq:varphiij}, for $k\geq 1$ we call every element in

-a level-$k$ rectangle.
-For any level-$k$ rectangle $R$, we write $\varphi_R$ to be the natural affine map sending $[0,1]^2$ to $R$.
+a \emph{level-$k$ rectangle}.
+For any level-$k$ rectangle $R$, we write $\varphi_R$ to be the natural affine map sending $[0,1]^2$ onto $R$.

-We first record two geometric observations of Bedford-McMullen carpets, which rely heavily on the self-affinity (more precisely, the fact that $n>m$) and might be of independent interest.
+Below we present two geometric observations regarding Bedford-McMullen carpets, which are significantly influenced by the condition $n>m$ and might be of independent interest.

-\begin{proposition} Let $K=K(n,m,\Lambda)$ be a Bedford-McMullen carpet.
-If there is at most one selected rectangle in each row, then for any oblique line $L$, $\pi_L(K)$ is an infinite set. \end{proposition} The condition that there is at most one selected rectangle in each row is not necessary, but the above version will suffice for our purpose. \begin{proof} It suffices to consider when $L$ passes through the origin.
-In this case, there is an angle $\theta$ such that $\pi_L(x)$ is essentially given by $\pi_1(x)\cos\theta+\pi_2(x)\sin\theta$.
-Since $L$ is oblique, $\cos\theta$ and $\sin\theta$ are both nonzero.